dhsc-govuk/FingertipsNext/docs/PeriodTimeSpikeADR.md

   - Point 1 = C[0], B[0] → 2010, 7.35
   - Point 2 = C[1], B[1] → 2017, 4.0 ❌ (wrong mapping!)

-This results in an incorrect chart because Highcharts aligns points **by index**, not by year.
+This results in an incorrect chart because HighCharts aligns points **by index**, not by year.

-### Solution A: Use `connectNulls`
+To be able to rectify this problem the use of `"Null Connection"` concept should be used.
+Luckily HighChart provide a way to configured Null connection points"

+### HighChart connectNulls Configuration`
-We can precompute all the time points across all series and generate aligned arrays.
-For time points where a series has no data, we insert `null`.
+But, before we can do that , we have to pre re-compute all the time points across all series and generate an array that aligns with the labels .
+For year points where a series has no data, we insert `null`.

 This approach breaks the lines by default, producing a broken chart like this:
+**Note**: Ignore the label at this point—I'm just demonstrating that we can use a string as label.
 ![Broken Chart](./images/BreakPoint.png)

-#### Fix:
-We can enable Highcharts to **connect the data points even if `null` values exist** using the `connectNulls` setting:
+To rectify this we can configured high chart to connect the null points as shown below:

 ```ts
 plotOptions: {